tabulify/tabulify/doc/Design.md

 ## Code Gold rule / Law - Constitution of design

   * Create objects as soon as possible, ie after the main. ie pass objects, not primary data type to a function.
 Why?
+Because
-Because they control the structure at creation, and we don't need to deal with this error at a latter stage.
-Example:
+      * they control the structure at creation, and we don't need to deal with this error at a latter stage.
+      * we will not make ew error if we need to pass an object type versus a string
+    * Example:
-    * email address as string
-    * and email as object
+      * email address as string vs email as object
+      * domain name vs string
-  * Due to the first rule (use object as most as possible for data), pojo can't be used internally as parameter because they hold only primitive data type
+  * Due to the first rule (use object as much as possible for data), pojo can be used internally as parameter because if the serialization and deserialization of type is implemented
   * Don't return `Null`.
 Throw instead to avoid a NPE.
-NULL means that it does not exist or was not set and is a database type not a functional type.
+NULL is data type.
+It means that it does not exist or was not set and is a database type not a functional type.
   * Explicit is better than implicit
 * Builder pattern:
   * most object building needs some cross validation step (validation between argument)